Part 2: The UK Space Consortium – cracking it wide open15th Jun 2020

 Is the UK Space Agency aware of Lockheed Martin’s track record? (of course they are, or they haven’t done their due diligence)

 Who are the UK Space Consortium?

-Orbital Express Launch Ltd.: A Danish/German rocket company with full backing of UK Govt., appeared out of nowhere (from stealth mode)
+- Orbital Express Launch Ltd.: A Danish/German rocket company with the full backing of UK Govt., appeared out of nowhere (from stealth mode)

-Elecnor Deimos: Part of the consortium providing ground services.
-Recipients of small grant.
+- Elecnor Deimos: Part of the consortium providing ground services.
+Recipients of a small grant.
 Based in Spain

 Investigation into UK Space Consortium